50 more Downing Street Covid rule-breaking party fines issued

 - Published

-The Metropolitan Police have issued more than 50 new fines for breaches of Covid rules in Downing Street and other other government buildings.
+The Metropolitan Police have issued more than 50 new fines for breaches of Covid rules in Downing Street and other government buildings.

 The Fixed Penalty Notices come in addition to more than 50 handed out last month, including to Boris Johnson and Chancellor Rishi Sunak.